gioui/giouiorg/content/index.md

 - [Android](/doc/install#android)
 - [WebAssembly](/doc/install#wasm)

+Gio supports the latest released version of [Go](https://golang.org/dl) in module mode.
+Earlier versions of Go and GOPATH mode might work, but no effort is made to keep them working.

 ## Running Gio programs

-With [Go 1.13](https://golang.org/dl/) or newer, initialize a new module and run the "hello" example:
+Use the `go` tool to initialize a new module and run the "hello"
+example:

 	$ go mod init example.com
 	$ go run gioui.org/example/hello